wertercatt/tooters/tooters.md

 ## <small>Account Retention</small>

-In the event that Tooters.org announces we plan to discontinue operating as an instance; new account registrations will close, and current account holders will be given **six months advanced notice** so that they can be assisted in migrating their account to a different instance.§
+In the event that Tooters.org announces we plan to discontinue operating as an instance; new account registrations will close, and current account holders will be given **six months advanced notice** so that they can be assisted in migrating their account to a different instance. §